glandium/git-cinnabar/README.md

   currently doesn’t handle the case where a file was moved on one of the branches the same way mercurial would (i.e. the information would be lost to mercurial users).

+- **similarity**

+  Git doesn't track file copies or renames.
+It however has flags to try to detect them after the fact.
+On the other hand, Mercurial does track copies and renames, if they're recorded manually in the first place.
+Git-cinnabar does exact-copy/rename detection when pushing new commits to a Mercurial repository.

+  The similarity feature allows to configure how (dis)similar files can be to be detected as a rename or copy. `similarity=100` is the default, which means only 100% identical files are considered. `similarity=90` means 90% identical files, and so on.

+  This is equivalent to `git diff -C -C${similarity}%`